Why is it essential to understand natural light?

-Direction of the sun: Mid to low
+The direction of the sun: Mid to low

 This time of the day is usually quite ‘safe’ for photography.
 The lighting is not tricky, but there’s also nothing special about it.
-As a result, images can often look flat and ordinary, as there’s no characteristics to the lighting.
+As a result, images can often look flat and ordinary, as there are no characteristics to the lighting.
 Unless there’s a specific weather condition that can help enhance your photos, it’s hard to create a remarkable picture.

 To compensate for this, play with the composition and perspective to create a unique image.
-Lighting is not the only way to draw the attention to your photos.
+Lighting is not the only way to draw attention to your photos.
 When it’s not possible, find other ways to make your shot special.

 Midday and afternoon

-Direction of the sun: Near vertical
+The direction of the sun: Near vertical

-The afternoon, especially midday, gives the hard light that can often be difficult to manage.
+The afternoon, especially midday gives the hard light that can often be difficult to manage.
 Due to the vertical direction of the sun and the strong light, harsh shadows and high contrast are unavoidable.
 This direct and strong light, often known as hard light, is unflattering for portraits, so avoid doing a session during this time.

 Natural light photography tips for shooting in the afternoon

 Having said that, if you must shoot at this hour, you can manage the lighting with a polarizing filter, a reflector, or even a flash to soften the contrast.
-In addition, a strong midday sun can also be used to incorporate shadows in your photographs.
+In addition, strong midday sun can also be used to incorporate shadows in your photographs.

-A good composition and some creativity can turn shadows from foe to friend.
+Good composition and some creativity can turn shadows from foe to friend.
 You can play with the shadow patterns for architecture photography, or use the high contrast to create striking silhouettes in your portrait or landscape photos.
 As explained by Format Magazine, you can use hard light as a challenge to get creative with your photography.